Konloch/OpenIRCd/README.md

-# jIRCd
+# OpenIRCd
-jIRCd is an easy-to-use non-blocking high performance IRC server written in Java.
+OpenIRCd is an easy-to-use non-blocking high performance IRC server written in Java.

 **This is a work in progress** and acts as an example of how to use the [Socket-Server](https://github.com/Konloch/Socket-Server/) library.

 ## How To Use
-+ Start by [downloading the latest release](https://github.com/Konloch/jIRCd/releases), then you can launch the IRCd using the Java -jar flag.
++ Start by [downloading the latest release](https://github.com/Konloch/OpenIRCd/releases), then you can launch the IRCd using the Java -jar flag.
 ```
-java -jar jIRCd-v0.1.0.jar
+java -jar OpenIRCd-v0.1.0.jar
 ```
 + This will create the default config under `./config.ini`
 + Adjust the configuration as needed, then restart the server.